 What is mitral valve stenosis?

-What causes mitral valve stenosis?
+What causes it?

 What are the symptoms?

-An early symptom is shortness of breath when you are active.
+An early symptom is shortness of breath when you're active.
 This shortness of breath may seem normal to you.

-Later in the disease, symptoms may include:
+Symptoms later in the disease may include:

 - Feeling very tired or weak.